MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 ## Installation, file and request structure

-First, install Twig with Composer (see [How to setup and integrate Composer with ProcessWire](/integrate-composer-with-processwire)):
+First, install Twig with Composer (see [How to set up and integrate Composer with ProcessWire](/integrate-composer-with-processwire)):

 ```bash
 composer require "twig/twig:^2.0"